schurms/3813ICT-Assignment2/README.md

 ### Data Structures

+Data structures were modelled within the angular side as this is where the data is represented.
+The structures implemented are complex and used to retrieve and display the results in the client side.
+No data structures are defined in the server side.

 Core data structures are:

 Group: - This model includes the Channel and User Class to allow Users and Channels to be added to Groups.